-Hemp seeds are one of the most nutrient dense foods available, and provide the best protein source for human health.
-Like sunflower seeds, hemp is a one-seeded fruit with an inner “nut” protected by a hard outer shell.
+Hemp seeds are categorized as an “achene” a one seeded fruit with an inner “nut” protected by a hard outer shell.
+It is one of the most essential nutrient dense and balanced foods available, and provides an excellent easily digestible source of protein and balanced good fats for human health.
 Once removed from the shell, the nut can be eaten raw or pressed to create hemp oil.
-Hempco® uses a number of unique processes to ensure that the shelling, cleaning and pressing are done gently, thoroughly, and at a cool temperature to protect nutritional values.
+PlanetHemp® uses a number of unique processes to ensure that the shelling, cleaning and pressing are done gently, thoroughly, and at a cool temperature to protect nutritional values.
 The result is an exceptionally clean, flavourful product with an optimum nutritional profile.

 Why do we consider hemp to be a perfect food?

 - Easy to digest: Unlike many grains, legumes and nuts, hemp contains no enzyme inhibitors, and the seeds do not need to be soaked or sprouted before being consumed in order to get their full nutritional benefit.

 - Essential Fatty Acids (EFAs): EFAs are called “essential” because they are necessary for many metabolic processes, and are not produced by the body itself.
 They are distinct from fats that are used only as fuel.
 The two fatty acids essential for humans are alpha-linolenic acid, an omega-3 fatty acid, and linoleic acid, an omega-6 fatty acid.
 Hemp is not only an excellent source of these two EFAs, but it also provides them in an ideal ratio of about 3:1 for Omega 6 to Omega 3.
 Hemp also contains steriodonic acid which is the precursor for DHA and EPA formation, rendering the need for fish oil unnecessary.